freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

 ### 680.1

-Or, you can use `cat` to output the file contents and pipe it into the `sed` command.
-Do that with the same file and `sed` replacement. cat name.txt | sed 's/freecodecamp/f233C0d3C@mp/i'
+The method of input didn't affect the output.
+Use the `cat` and `pipe` method this time to set the input for the `sed` command, replacing the same text.

 #### HINTS